 Although it is possible to randomize the size and position of the scratch after it has been brought into Omniverse, it is better to build an entire library of normal maps saved into a folder to generate a robust set of synthetic data.
 These normal maps should be of various shapes and sizes, representing scratches of varying severity.

 Now, it is time to set up the scene.
 First, open Omniverse Code to import the CAD model of the part.
 For this example, we imported a SOLIDWORKS.SLDPRT file of the nose panel of the RX3 racer from Sierra Cars.

 After importing the CAD file into Omniverse, set up the background of the scene to be as close to the environment of the ground truth data as possible.
 In this case, we used a LiDAR scan of the workshop.

-For ease of replication, we have consolidated the background and CAD model into a USD scene available for download on Omniverse Exchange.
+For ease of replication, we consolidated the background and CAD model into a USD scene available for download on Omniverse Exchange.

 Use an extension to randomize the scratch

-It should be noted that this reference extension was built to manipulate a proxy object that projects the normal map as a texture onto the surface of the CAD part.
+This reference extension was built to manipulate a proxy object that projects the normal map as a texture onto the surface of the CAD part.
 By changing the parameters in the extension, it is actually changing the size and shape of the cube projecting the texture.